The Wedding Ringer: Plot

-When Doug begins to have doubts, they visit Edmundo, who tells him the key is to please Gretchen and her mother Lois and nothing else.
+When Doug begins to have doubts, they visit Edmundo, who says the key is to please Gretchen and her mother Lois and nothing else.
 To prove how good he is at being a best man, Jimmy takes Doug to a wedding where the best man makes a terrible speech.
-After, they have drinks and show off their dance moves.
-Jimmy tells him how he gave an excellent best man speech for an acquaintance which led to his career as a wedding ringer.
+They later have drinks and show off their dance moves.
+Jimmy reveals how he gave an excellent best man speech for an acquaintance which led to his career as a wedding ringer.
 Doug explains that he moved a lot with his parents, so he never got to make friends.
-When his parents died, Doug took over the business, and work consumed him, leaving him without friends and therefore a best man.
+When his parents died, Doug took over the business, and work consumed him, leaving him without friends.
 Jimmy drives Doug home, and reiterates that they are in a business relationship, and Doug, although hurt, agrees.

-At Doug's outrageous bachelor party he is introduced to Nadia, who tries to seduce him, but Doug instead befriends her.
-A prank involving peanut butter, a dog and a blindfolded Doug's goes awry, requiring the groomsmen and Nadia to rush him to a hospital.
-When he wakes up the next day, Nadia kisses him goodbye, she hints she would like to know him better.
-Later, the groomsmen play football with Ed and his college football friends, including Joe Namath, John Riggins, and Ed "Too Tall" Jones.
+At Doug's bachelor party, he is introduced to Nadia, who tries to seduce him.
+Doug instead befriends her.
+A prank involving peanut butter, a dog and a blindfolded Doug goes awry, requiring the groomsmen and Nadia to rush him to a hospital.
+When he wakes up the next day, Nadia kisses him goodbye, hinting she would like to know him better.
+Later, the groomsmen play football with Ed and his college football friends, including famous professional players.
 A mud bowl ensues, Ed blows out his knee on the last play and the wedding party team wins.

-At the rehearsal dinner, Gretchen's bridesmaids sing a song, while Doug's groomsmen create a slideshow of the fake pictures they took, winning Gretchen over.
-That night, she notices the Bic razors and Mitchum deodorant in the cabinet, and recognizes the last names of the groomsmen and deduces the scheme.
-Asking Doug about it, he brushes it off, saying she is paranoid, to which she reluctantly agrees.
+At the rehearsal dinner, Gretchen's bridesmaids sing, while Doug's groomsmen create a slideshow of fake pictures they took, winning Gretchen over.
+That night, she notices the Bic razors and Mitchum deodorant in the cabinet, and recognizes the last names of the groomsmen, deducing the scheme.
+Asking Doug about it, he brushes it off, saying she is paranoid.